oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 :::

 ::: example
-Example 78: `hassubset` expression that returns false: 1 appears only once in the left operand
+Example 78: `hassubset` expression that returns `false`: 1 appears only once in the left operand
 ```
 hassubset([1,2],[1,1,2])